tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 >
 > - The `ICMP_PROBE_IPS` environment variable may be set to a comma-separated list of IPs.
 >   If set, the egress gateway pod will probe each IP periodically using an ICMP ping.
 If all pings fail then the egress
->   gateway will report non-ready via its health port.
-This allows for an egress gateway to report the status of the
->   upstream link. `ICMP_PROBE_INTERVAL` controls the interval between probes.  `ICMP_PROBE_TIMEOUT` controls the
+>   gateway will report non-ready via its health port.  `ICMP_PROBE_INTERVAL` controls the interval between probes.
->   timeout before reporting non-ready if all probes are failing.
+>   `ICMP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if no probes succeed.
 >
 > - The `HTTP_PROBE_URLS` environment variable may be set to a comma-separated list of URLs.
 >   If set, the egress gateway pod will probe each external service periodically.
 If all probes fail then the egress
->   gateway will report non-ready via its health port.
-This allows for an egress gateway to report the status of the
->   upstream link. `HTTP_PROBE_INTERVAL` controls the interval between probes.  `HTTP_PROBE_TIMEOUT` controls the
+>   gateway will report non-ready via its health port. `HTTP_PROBE_INTERVAL` controls the interval between probes.
->   timeout before reporting non-ready if all probes are failing.
+>   `HTTP_PROBE_TIMEOUT` controls the timeout before reporting non-ready if all probes are failing.
+>
+> The health port serves two purposes:
+>
+> - It is used by the Kubernetes `readinessProbe` to expose the status of the egress gateway pod (and any ICMP/HTTP
+>   probes).
+>
+> - It is used by remote {{site.noderunning}} pods to check if the egress gateway is "ready".
+Only "ready" egress
+>   gateways will be used for remote client traffic.
+This traffic is automatically allowed by {{site.prodname}} and
+>   no policy is required to allow it.
 {: .alert .alert-info}